 You want the student to glean the good ideas contained in that passage, not just glance at the words and miss the ideas.
 So make sure he reads the passage first.

-Step 2: Have the student look for words he doesn’t know how to spell and study them.
+Step 2: look for Unknown words and study them

 Allow him to study however he learns best.
 If he is visual, encourage him to look closely and carefully until he has that mental snapshot firmly in his mind’s eye.
 If he is more of an auditory learner, have him look closely and carefully and say the letters aloud so he can hear them in the correct order as he is looking at them.
 If he is a kinesthetic learner, have him look closely and carefully and trace the letters on the tabletop or fingerspell the word or build it with letter tiles.